Rosbifbr/ask/README.md

 `ask "Hi there"` - Prompts the model.

+`ask Unqouted strings work too!` - Prompts the model.

+`ask Hey there.
+Can you help me interpret the contents of this directory? $(ls -la)` - Prompts the model with interpolated shell output (Syntax may vary.
+Example is in bash).

-`ask` - Displays a JSON of the current conversation state.
+`ask` - Displays the current conversation state.

-`ask | jq '.[].content'` - Parses the conversation with jq to display only the text of the messages.
+`ask -c` - Clears current conversation

+`ask -o` - Manages ongoing session.

 `cat some_file.c | ask "What does this code do?"` - Parses file then question passed as argument.